12 Important Considerations When Choosing A Domain Name For The Website

 Even if you do not intend to use them immediately, you need to prevent others from taking them.

 You can use a tool like namevine.com to see if your domain name has been used on Twitter, Facebook, Pinterest, Instagram, or Blogger… or not.

 Check The Trademark Registration

-Before you pay to own a domain name, always remember to check that the domain name is registered or not?
+Before you pay to own a domain name, always remember to check whether the domain name is registered or not.
 This is important if you do not want future copyright disputes to occur.

 And over here, when owning a new domain name, you should perform trademark registration for it.
 Because a registered trademark brings more value.